pokusio/le-defi/the-broken-list/democracy-earth/README.md

 ================================================================================
 ```

-But lets's give it a second chance : lets run it "bare metal", that is out of any container, and just running the developers command, following the instructions given in the root [README.md](https://github.com/DemocracyEarth/sovereign/blob/master/README.md) :
+But let's give it a second chance (the last chance) :
+* lets run it "bare metal", that is out of any container, and just running the developers command, following the instructions given in the root [README.md](https://github.com/DemocracyEarth/sovereign/blob/master/README.md) :

 ```bash
 export OPS_HOME=~/hello.santiago